kgroveshok/z80-homebrew/README.md

    - Uses own file system with max file size of 16k
    - 5 banks of independant storage each with own bank label
 * PIO 2: Port B - Exposed 8 bit bus and SPI bus.
 Used for more storage (512k/1024k), SPI devices or digital I/o
-* Auto startup scripts/demos built into ROM
+* Auto startup scripts/demos built into ROM and/or created on storage.
 * Exposed RC2014 connector
 * Digital video out (TODO)
 * Built-in address decoder for four devices (2 used above)
-* Sound chip (TODO)
+* Sound chip via SPI
 * External cart support via PIO 2 Port B. Adding support for:
-   - Real time clock (TODO)
+   - Real time clock SPI (TODO)
    - Extra storage via SD and/or Microchip serial EEPROMS  (TODO)
-   - RP Pico using SPI for extra features such as wifi network support
+   - RP Pico using SPI for extra features such as wifi network support via PicoSPINet addon
    - GPIO on the 8 pins (TODO) and independant control use of SPI bus
 * Feature to load a user dictionary from file storage at boot time
 * Highlevel and low level storage words